kikocorreoso/brythonmagic/README.rst

    and the fiddle and an iframe will be created showing the fiddle on `jsfiddle.net <http://jsfiddle.net>`__.

-[WARNING] This options may change as the brythonmagic depending the development of Brython and/or IPython/Jupyter.
+`WARNING <#warning>`__ This options may change as the brythonmagic depending the development of Brython and/or IPython/Jupyter.

 To see some examples download the notebooks available in the repository and run it locally or see it in the